Non-Koszulness of operads and positivity of Poincar\'e series: The mock partially associative operad is not Koszul

 Assume that the operad~$\ptildeAss^n_0$ is Koszul, so that it coincides with the homology of the cobar construction $\Omega((\tAss^n_{1})^c)$.
 Explicitly, the cobar construction is freely generated by an operation $\mu$ of arity $n$ and degree $0$, and an operation $\xi$ of arity $2n-1$ and degree $1$; its differential $\pa$ is given by

 As usual, we will represent elements of the free operad as linear combinations of planar rooted trees.
 In homological degree $0$ we have trees with $n$-ary vertices, and in degree $1$ trees with $n$-ary vertices and exactly one vertex of arity $2n-1$, which we call the \emph{fat} vertex.
-The central r\^ole in the proof is played by the element $\mn$ obtained by iterated composition of $n+1$ copies $\mu$, where each composition is at the last slot.
-A pictorial presentation of this tree for $n =3$ can be seen in the upper left corner of Figure~\ref{Jim_Cert} below.
+The central role in the proof is played by the element $\mn$ obtained by iterated composition of $n+1$ copies $\mu$, where each composition is at the last slot.
+For example, a pictorial presentation of $\mu^{(4)}$ is

-Computing Gr\"obner bases \cite{BrDo} of the operads $\ptildeAss^n_0$ for small $n$, one notices that the operation $\mn$ always appears as a Gr\"obner basis element, and so it is natural to conjecture that the operation $\mn$ vanishes in any $\ptildeAss^n_0$-algebra.
+Computing Gr\"obner bases \cite{BrDo} of the defining relations for operads $\ptildeAss^n_0$ for small $n$, one notices that the operation $\mn$ always appears as a Gr\"obner basis element, and so it is natural to conjecture that the operation $\mn$ vanishes in any $\ptildeAss^n_0$-algebra.
 We establish that result below.
 The operation $\mn$ has weight $n+1$ and arity $n^2$, and in fact, it is not completely surprising that some unexpected vanishing result can be proved for that weight / arity.
 Indeed, according to \cite[Prop.~10.2.2.4]{BrDo}, the number of distinct consequences of weight $w$ of one quadratic relation involving one $n$-ary operation is equal to $\binom{nw-1}{w-2}$, and so for $w=n+1$ that number is equal to

 which is the dimension of the whole weight $n+1$ component of the corresponding free operad.
 Therefore, for a ``generic'' relation it would even be likely that all tree tensors vanish individually, but since our relation is far from generic, only some partial vanishing is observed.
+Let us note that, in general, the Gr\"obner basis of the defining relations of the operad $\ptildeAss^n_0$ seems to be far from tractable, and finding dimensions of components of that operad is an open problem; therefore, we only establish that this operad gives an example of limitations that the positivity test has, and not determine whether the Ginzburg--Kapranov functional equation holds.
+Let us introduce, only for the purposes of this section, the following: